 These CPR and First Aid classes are intended for the community and anyone needing CPR certification for employment.
+Manuals will be available in class for purchase.
 This would include:

 CPR classes and First Aid classes

 This Basic Life Support class is intended for those needing to respond to Medical Situations in their work.
 This course is intended for: